Libensemble/libensemble/libensemble/tests/scaling_tests/ddmd/readme.md

 ```
 $ git clone https://github.com/Libensemble/libensemble.git
+...
+$ cd libensemble; pip install -e .
 ```

 ## Executing the test

-The test can be found in ``libensemble/libensemble/tests/scaling_tests/ddmd``, whereever libEnsemble was installed.
+The test can be found in ``libensemble/libensemble/tests/scaling_tests/ddmd``, wherever libEnsemble was installed.

-Feel free to adjust ``MD_BATCH_SIZE``, ``'sim_max'`` or ``sim_specs['user']['sim_length_ns']`` to customize the length of the routine.
+Feel free to adjust ``MD_BATCH_SIZE``, ``'sim_max'`` or ``sim_specs['user']['sim_length_ns']`` to customize the length of the routine, in terms of number of simulations.

-Currently, ``swing_submit_central.sh`` is the only batch submission script known to work.
-Adjust the account and number of workers within this file, then run ``sbatch`` on it to submit ``run_libe_mdml.py`` to the scheduler.
+Adjust the account, number of workers, number of nodes, and runtime within ``swing_submit_central.sh``, then run ``sbatch`` on it to submit ``run_libe_ddmd.py`` to the scheduler.

 ## Submit multiple tasks to a single node.

-Users who wish to submit multiple MD tasks to a single node must a MPI configured for Swing.
+Users who wish to submit multiple MD tasks to a single node must have a MPI configured for Swing.
 Note that current iterations of the generator and simulator user functions set ``CUDA_VISIBLE_DEVICES`` by ``workerID``.

+We've had the most success creating a cloned Python environment with a working ``mpi4py``, then setting some environment variables:

 ```
-$ conda uninstall mpi4py mpich mpi
+$ conda create --name my_env --clone /home/jlow/.conda/envs/mpi4py-git
-...
 $ export PATH=/soft/openmpi/4.1.1/swing/bin:/soft/ucx/1.10.0/swing-defaults/bin:$PATH
 $ export LD_LIBRARY_PATH=/soft/openmpi/4.1.1/swing/lib:/soft/ucx/1.10.0/swing-defaults/lib:$LD_LIBRARY_PATH
 ```

+The previous installation steps will need to be performed in this new environment.

 The ``mpirun`` used by libEnsemble's ``MPIExecutor`` should now be able to concurrently submit multiple tasks to a node.
+Adjust and submit ``swing_submit_central_onenode.sh`` to test submitting multiple tasks to a single node.

 # Test Explanation